-Many nursing home residents are unable to move themselves from one location to another and need the assistance of nursing home staff to makes these moves.
-Just getting from their bed to a wheelchair is a feat and requires that someone is there to lift them safely to their chair.
-While most nursing homes have protocols on how to properly transfer these patients, too often these procedures are not followed and the patient gets dropped during the move.
+Many nursing home residents are unable to move from one location to another and need the assistance of nursing home staff to makes these moves.
+Just getting from their bed to a wheelchair is a feat and requires that healthcare workers are there to lift them safely to their chairs.
+While most nursing facilities have protocols on how to properly transfer these patients, too often these procedures are not followed and the patient gets dropped during the move.

-The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers have experience with patients who have suffered injuries or even fatalities when staff drop them.
+The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC have experience with patients who have suffered injuries or even fatalities when staff drops them.
 While staff at a facility may claim that and incident was 'unavoidable' or simply did not occur, you can rest assured that our office will get you the answers you deserve when it comes to how any why an incident occurred.
-Contact our office today for a free case review of your nursing home drop case today.

-Types Of Transfers Used By Staff To Move Disabled Patients
+Types Of Transfers Used By Staff To Move Physically Disabled Patients

 Most nursing home patients are dropped during routine transfer from one area to the next.
 Many of these patients have limited mobility and require a wheelchair and the drop will happen when they are transferred into or out of the chair.
 Common types of transfers are: